-Director for Finance and Commercial Services) with oversight from the Audit Committee.
-The Audit Authority is functionally independent from the Managing Authority (Norfolk County Council - Economic Development), the Certifying Authority (Norfolk County Council - Budgeting and Accounting within Finance) and the Beneficiary Bodies involved in any FCE co-financed operations.

-- 3.2.
-Although the Audit Authority will feed into Norfolk County Council's internal governance arrangements through the provision of progress and performance update, the Audit Authority will in effect be accountable to the FCE National Authorities, via the Audit Consultative Group, and to the European Commission. - 3.3.
+- 3.1.
+To ensure its independence, the authority functions under the direct responsibility of the Council's Section 151 Officer (Executive Director for Finance and Commercial Services) with oversight from the Audit Committee.
+The Audit Authority is functionally independent from the Managing Authority (Norfolk County Council Economic Development), the Certifying Authority (Norfolk County Council Budgeting and Accounting within Finance) and the Beneficiary Bodies involved in any FCE co-financed operations. - 3.2.
+Although the Audit Authority will feed into Norfolk County Council's internal governance arrangements through the provision of progress and performance update, the Audit Authority will in effect be accountable to the national designating body in the UK (BEIS) and to the European Commission. - 3.3.
 The Authority is therefore functionally independent of the activities that it audits.
 Moreover, it has sole responsibility for the planning and selection of expenditure/operations to be audited and the manner in which the audits are conducted. - 3.4.
 Upon request of a national authority, the Authority's staff may be accompanied by an auditor from the national authority.
 An expectation of independence will also be placed on that member of staff. - 3.5.
 The Authority may, if deemed appropriate by the Chief Internal Auditor and the Audit Committee, or if requested by management, advise on financial control and audit issues or review systems under development without prejudicing its right to subsequently audit such systems. - 3.6.
 All members of staff working for the Authority have a duty to abide by the Internal and Interreg FCE Audit Code of Ethics (Appendix B).
 The requirement for professional independence underpins the first two pillars of the internal code, namely integrity and objectivity.
 Staff are expected to complete annual declaration of interest, in order to detect and manage any potential conflict of interest with auditees.